 Government adult social care guidance is available on the Government web pages.

-Action Cards providing specific COVID-19 Early Outbreak Management Information for care settings are available:
+An Action Card providing specific COVID-19 early outbreak management information for care settings is available:

 Communications advice for care providers

 Please read this in conjunction with the flowchart above relevant to your setting.
 You will want to manage communications if you have a confirmed case or outbreak linked to your service provision, whether this is to staff, customers, suppliers, the media or the public.
 You may have communications support from within your own organisation who will be able to advise you.
 However, for smaller providers you may find the communication advice below helpful.

 You may wish to think about how you will handle communications with staff, customers and visitors before you experience any COVID-19 related cases.

 You will be following the processes set out in the flowchart above relevant to your setting.
 These processes outline who you should be communicating with and when.
 You should not need to proactively share information via social media and we would not recommend this.

 Two or more cases reported to your service

 Once again you should be following the processes set out in the flowchart above relevant to your setting.
 These process outline who you should be communicating with and when.
 You should not need to proactively share information via social media and we would not recommend this.

 Responding to an enquiry from the media and/or social media

 In considering your response first and foremost client/staff confidentiality is paramount.
 You may wish to consider the following form of words in response to an enquiry.